Marvin Harrison Jr.

-Marvin Darnell Harrison Jr. (born August 11, 2002), nicknamed Maserati Marv is an American professional football wide receiver for the Arizona Cardinals of the NFL.
+Marvin Darnell Harrison Jr. (born August 11, 2002), nicknamed "Maserati Marv", is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes, where he was a two-time unanimous All-American, one of only eleven players in Big Ten Conference history, and the Fred Biletnikoff Award winner in 2023.
 Harrison was selected fourth overall by the Cardinals in the 2024 NFL draft.
 He is the son of Pro Football Hall of Fame wide receiver Marvin Harrison.

 Early life

 Harrison was born on August 11, 2002, in Philadelphia, Pennsylvania.
 He is the son of Dawne Harrison and Marvin Harrison, a Pro Football Hall of Fame wide receiver who played for the NFL's Indianapolis Colts from 1996 to 2008.
 Harrison grew up playing football and basketball, ultimately deciding to focus solely on football when he entered high school.
 He attended La Salle College High School as a freshman before transferring to St. Joseph's Preparatory School.
 At St. Joseph's Harrison would help lead the team to three consecutive state championships while setting Philadelphia Catholic League career records with 2,625 receiving yards and 37 receiving touchdowns.
 While at St. Joseph's, he played with future Ohio State teammate Kyle McCord.

 Coming out of high school Harrison was a four-star prospect ranked as the nation's 14th best receiver recruit.
 He committed to play college football at Ohio State University over offers from Florida, Michigan, Penn State, LSU, Notre Dame, Texas A&M, and his father's alma mater Syracuse.
 Harrison cited wide receiver coach Brian Hartline as well as the school's atmosphere, facilities and his existing relationship with fellow Buckeyes commit Kyle McCord as being the reasons for his commitment to the school.